 A coin clattered on the polished bar top.
 A stool scraped.
-A pair of bandaged palms clasped beside.
+A pair of bandaged palms clasped beside it.

 "What's this?" said the barback.
 She plucked up the coin, turned it round.
-It was old, thick.
-Dented, but cleanly cast with bas reliefs: Some runes on the obverse; and on the reverse: the cruel-eyed face of a woman with spiral horns.
+It was old and dented.
+Cleanly cast with bas reliefs: Some runes on the obverse; and on the reverse: the cruel-eyed face of a woman with spiral horns.
 A scent of mildew and copper rubbed off in her hands.
-"This is no regulation golden pound," she quipped, twiddling the coin, looked to the man who'd sat across the bar.
-Her expression changed to something sour.
-"You're dripping on my bar."
+"Ain't no regulation golden pound," she quipped, twiddling the coin, looked to the man who'd sat across the bar.
+Her expression soured.
+"Oi, you're dripping on my bar."

-"Don't you worry, Eavan," he leaned forward, and his clasped palms trailed a smear of reddened dirt as they went.
+"Don't you worry, Eavan," he leaned forward, and his clasped palms trailed a smear of red and drit as they went.
 A pair of broken teeth showed in his smile.
-A pall of sour air washed off him.
+Sour air washed off him.
 "That right there's more 'n sufficient to account for whatever damages I inflict on your bar."
 He nodded to the coin.

 Mingled concern and detestation knitted Eavan's brow.
-"Have you passed a mirror, Flatwich?" she said.
-"Since you crawled from whatever awful hole you got that coin out of?"
+"Have you passed a mirror recently, Flatwich?" she said.
+"Since you crawled from whatever fecking hole you got that coin out of?"